School Holiday Activities & Programs in Melbourne: The Best for Winter

 Looking for school holiday activities in Melbourne to get the kids out of the house?
 Melbourne is full of fun school holiday boredom busters to keep them entertained, happy, and out of your hair.

-Victoria's autumn holidays run from Monday 7 April - Wednesday 23 April 2025, and are gearing up to be quite jam-packed this year!
-Here are our top picks for the best things to do with kids during the autumn school holidays in Melbourne.
+Victoria's winter holidays run from Monday 7 July to Friday 18 July 2025, and are gearing up to be quite jam-packed this year!
+Here are our top picks for the best things to do with kids during the winter school holidays in Melbourne.

 2. Bounce Into BOUNCE